NLP threshold corrections to W+jet production: Acknowledgements

 \section{Acknowledgements}

-The research of SP is supported by the NISER Plan Project No.:~RIN-4001.
+The research of SP is supported from the Alexander von Humboldt Foundation.
 The work of SS is supported by the Department of Space, Government of India.
 SS acknowledges partial support by the ANRF/SERB MATRICS under Grant No. MTR/2022/000135.